EURO GOVT-Spain, Italy yields fall as ECB speculation grows

 fell while demand for safe-haven German Bunds cooled on Tuesday

-details this week of a new plan to tackle the euro zone debt
+to give details of a new plan to tackle the euro zone debt

 Speculation over the scope of a potential ECB bond-buying